 Smart friends of mine sent me links to purifiers as expensive as that $2,000 IQ Air and told me they chose this one.

 It’s not because I’m some genius that I figured this out.
-It’s because purifiers are stupid simple.
+It’s because purifiers are stupid-simple machines.

 Purifiers are just fans and filters.
 Let’s take that $2,000 IQ Air.
 I’ve opened one up before.
 Here’s how it works.